 ask "Please enter your student number:"

-If you desire to show the user a model for their response to the dialog box, follow the syntax for the ask command described above and add "with" and then a default response in quotation marks:
+If you desire to show the user a suggested response in the dialog box, follow the syntax for the ask command described above and add "with" and then a default response in quotation marks:

 ask "What is your name?" with "LastName FirstName"